 A great idea for a project has just popped up in your mind.
 You are sure it is exactly what your company needs and that it will be well worth the investment.

 Still, that’s not enough for your project to see the light of day.
-The problem is: how to convince the decision-makers to give your project the green light?
+The problem is: how do you convince the decision-makers to give your project the green light?

 Table of Contents